ethanwhall389/battleship/README.md

 --user can make attacks even when it isn't his turn.
     --fix: Inside the game loop, whenever it's one players turn, run a dom function that disables the other players' ability to input.

+--user can attack by clicking on a coordinate on their own board, which attacks that coordinate on opponent's board.

+--user can start the game without placing any ships.

 FIXED
 --when selecting a ship to place, the ship selections seem to "stack" on each other each time a new one is clicked.
 This can be seen by looking at the hover coordinates logged to the console.